 Common Name: Water Bulrush

-Scirpus subterminalis is a Perennial up to 0.60 metres tall.
+Scirpus subterminalis is a perennial plant that can grow up to 0.60 metres tall.

 N. America - Newfoundland to Alaska, south to South Carolina, Pennsylvania, Michigan and Idaho.